The Most Special Agent: Plot

-Computer scientist Professor Ian "Mac" McClaine (voiced by Rupert Davies) invites his friend Sam Loover (Keith Alexander) to his Dorset cottage to view his latest invention, the Brain Impulse Galvanoscope Record And Transfer (BIG RAT).
+Computer scientist Professor Ian "Mac" McClaine invites his friend Sam Loover to his Dorset cottage to view his latest invention, the Brain Impulse Galvanoscope Record And Transfer (BIG RAT).
 The device is capable of interfacing with the human brain, allowing the knowledge and experience of one person to be transferred to the mind of another.
-To demonstrate, Mac transfers his own "brain pattern" to his nine-year-old adopted son Joe (voiced by Len Jones).
+To demonstrate, Mac transfers his own "brain pattern" to his nine-year-old adopted son Joe.
 The transfer is a success, with Joe instantly displaying his father's expert knowledge of supercomputers.

 Although Mac plans to sell his device, Loover, an agent of the World Intelligence Network (WIN), persuades him to keep it a secret, believing that Joe and the BIG RAT could prove highly valuable assets to the organisation.
-The McClaines travel to WIN's London headquarters in Mac's flying Jet-Air Car to meet Loover and his superior, WIN commander-in-chief Shane Weston (voiced by David Healy).
+The McClaines travel to WIN's London headquarters in Mac's flying Jet-Air Car to meet Loover and his superior, WIN commander-in-chief Shane Weston.
 To show the merit of WIN's proposal, Weston invites the McClaines to imagine a scenario in which Joe, aided by the BIG RAT, is assigned to capture a Russian aircraft ...

 At a press conference in London, a Russian pilot is answering questions on his country's new MiG-242, the world's most powerful fighter-bomber.
 He is unaware that Mac and Loover are using a concealed antenna to record his brain pattern and transmit it to the McClaines' cottage, where it is transferred to Joe through the BIG RAT.
 Joe is given a pair of special glasses that allow him access to the pilot's entire knowledge and experience.
 His mission is to steal a MiG-242 and fly it to England for study, thus eliminating the Russian tactical advantage over the West.